Mujtaba0150/Bahria-University-Automation/README.md

 - Assignment deadlines are downloaded and organized automatically
 - Attendance calculations follow standard university policies (25% absence limit) which may change in the future
 - It is recommended to make an alias on Linux in the ~/.bashrc file or a batch file in Windows to a path in the PATH environment variable, to make it easier to run the scripts
+- A task scheduler script in Windows, and a systemd .service file can also be created to automate deadline notifications

 ## Contributing